buttenschoen-lab-umass/tdr/ReadMe.md

 ```
 Next we setup the transition matrices, the diagonal elements of trans define
 the diffusion coefficients, while the off-diagonal elements define the taxis
 strength coefficients.
+That means that the entry (i, i) is the diffusion
+coefficient of population i; while entry (i, j) is the taxis coefficient of
-The elements of AdhTrans define the adhesion
+population i with respect to gradients of population j.
+The elements of AdhTrans
-coefficients.
+define the adhesion coefficients, and work the same as the elements of trans.

 ```
     # transition matrices